Snapchat/KeyDB-docs/docs/config-file.md

 auto-aof-rewrite-percentage 100
 auto-aof-rewrite-min-size 64mb

-# An AOF file may be found to be truncated at the end during the Redis
+# An AOF file may be found to be truncated at the end during the KeyDB
 # startup process, when the AOF data gets loaded back into memory.
-# This may happen when the system where Redis is running
+# This may happen when the system where KeyDB is running
 # crashes, especially when an ext4 filesystem is mounted without the
-# data=ordered option (however this can't happen when Redis itself
+# data=ordered option (however this can't happen when KeyDB itself
 # crashes or aborts but the operating system still works correctly).
 #
-# Redis can either exit with an error when this happens, or load as much
+# KeyDB can either exit with an error when this happens, or load as much
 # data as possible (the default now) and start if the AOF file is found
 # to be truncated at the end.
 The following option controls this behavior.
 #
 # If aof-load-truncated is set to yes, a truncated AOF file is loaded and
-# the Redis server starts emitting a log to inform the user of the event.
+# the KeyDB server starts emitting a log to inform the user of the event.
 # Otherwise if the option is set to no, the server aborts with an error
 # and refuses to start.
 When the option is set to no, the user requires
 # to fix the AOF file using the "keydb-check-aof" utility before to restart